Italy 10 Days or 14 Days: Itinerary Ideas

 DAY 4- CINQUE TERRE

 Very early in the morning (I’m talking 5am), head back to the train station for a 5 hour ride from Venice to Levanto.
-To visit the famous 5 cities that constitute “Cinque Terre”, this is a good base to have, and it’s gorgeous too!
+To visit the famous five cities that constitute “Cinque Terre”, this is a good base to have.

 levanto, italy